FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

 “I may end up looking like you, but I’ll never be like you.” - Lucy MacLean

-The next main character we meet is the innocent and idealistic Squeaky MacLean (See what I did there?).
+The next main character we meet is the naive and idealistic Squeaky MacLean (See what I did there?).
+I almost said “innocent.”
+She isn’t.
+She is well-read and highly educated.
+She is naive; she believes people will come around if she just says the right thing.

 RELATED POST: HOW to Write Astrology Archetypes: Sun Signs, Moon Signs, and Rising Signs